agaravan/localguide/main/wealthwise.md

 **Last Updated:** [Date, e.g., August 26, 2025]

-This Privacy Policy describes how [Your Company Name] (“we,” “us,” or “our”) collects, uses, and discloses your information when you use the WealthWise mobile application (the “App”).
+This Privacy Policy describes how WealthWise - India app (“we,” “us,” or “our”) collects, uses, and discloses your information when you use the WealthWise mobile application (the “App”).

 By using our App, you consent to the collection and use of your information as described in this policy.